Sunday, June 9, 2024

 River Tyne

-The 7-metre-tall structure overlooks the River Tyne and is dedicated to Vice Admiral Lord Cuthbert Collingwood, second-in-command to Admiral Lord Nelson during the Battle of Trafalgar, the naval engagement in 1805 between Britain and France-Spain combine.
+The 7-metre-tall structure overlooks the River Tyne and is dedicated to Vice Admiral Lord Cuthbert Collingwood, second-in-command to Admiral Lord Nelson during the Battle of Trafalgar, the naval engagement in 1805 between Britain and France-Spain combined.

 10 comments: